Looking to sell your sports cards online but unsure where to start?

 - Risk of encountering scammers

 2. Sports cards online on Facebook

 Selling your sports cards through Facebook marketplaces and groups can be a great way to connect with local buyers.
-Listing your products on Facebook marketplace is straightforward, and groups like Buy Sell or Trade Sports Cards and Buy/ Sell/ Trade All Sports Cards make it easy to get your cards in front of interested parties.
+Listing your products on the Facebook marketplace is straightforward, and groups like Buy Sell or Trade Sports Cards and Buy/ Sell/ Trade All Sports Cards make it easy to get your cards in front of interested parties.

 - Access to multiple groups of enthusiasts